Switching From an Interest Only to a Repayment Mortgage

 Other ways to get out of an interest-only mortgage

-There are several ways to get out of an interest-only mortgage and which is the right method for you will be determined by your individual circumstances.
+There are several ways to get out of an interest-only mortgage, and which is the right method for you will depend on your circumstances.

-If you’re looking to remortgage to a repayment mortgage, you’re advised to do so at the end of any fixed term rate you are on so as to avoid early repayment fees.
+If you’re looking to remortgage to a repayment mortgage, you’re advised to do so at the end of any fixed-term rate you are on to avoid early repayment fees.

 Product transfer

-It may be possible to do a simple product transfer with your existing provider and negotiate a better deal.
-While this may seem like the easiest option, it may not be the best choice.
-It’s worth speaking to your lender to ask what they can offer you, but it makes sense to compare it with what else is available to make sure you get the best deal.
+Doing a simple product transfer with your existing provider and negotiating a better deal may be possible.
+While this may seem the easiest option, it may not be the best choice.
+It’s worth speaking to your lender to ask what they can offer you, but comparing it with what else is available makes sense to make sure you get the best deal.

 This method often suits borrowers who do not meet eligibility requirements for a new mortgage due to a change in circumstances since taking out their loan.